 A different kind of cash disposal

-Increasing fees for withdrawing cash from ATMs are an ongoing issue.
-More and more banks also reduce their opening hours making it even more inconvenient for customers to get cash.
-Christoph Budelmann proposes a countermovement in his latest column for Vending Management: Equipping new vending machines with cash withdrawal functionality.
-Suggesting this, he picks up the basic idea of his previous column: One has too much cash and needs to pay for its disposal; the other one doesn’t have it but needs it.
+Increasing fees for withdrawing cash from ATMs is an ongoing issue.
+More and more banks also are reducing their opening hours making it even more inconvenient for customers to get cash.
+Christoph Budelmann proposes a countermovement in his latest column for the Vending Management: Equipping new vending machines with cash withdrawal functionality.
+Suggesting this, he picks up on the basic idea of his previous column: One has too much cash and needs to pay for its disposal; the other one doesn’t have it but needs it.

 Elected to the executive board of the JCI North Rhine-Westphalia

-On November 18, Jeannine Budelmann has been unanimously appointed to the executive board of JCI North Rhine-Westphalia.
+On November 18, Jeannine Budelmann was unanimously elected to the executive board of the JCI North Rhine-Westphalia.
 The managing director of Budelmann Elektronik GmbH will be representing the department “Innovation and Resources” for the next two years.

 Cash – the German’s dearest friend

 While it is perfectly normal in other countries to pay small amounts with your mobile phone or credit card, Germans still tend to prefer paying cash.
 What does this mean for the vending sector?
 In his current column for the Vending Management magazine Christoph Budelmann presents his idea of upgrading vending machines with an authentication device that allows cooperating retailers to deposit bills and to receive cash in return.
 The advantage: Retailers don’t have to obtain their cash through a bank or a CiT company which can be rather pricey.